CyberPanther232/saltvault/ReadMe.md

 ![SaltVault Logo](./salt_vault_repo_logo.png)

-**Version:** 1.0.0
+**Version:** Beta - 1.0.0

-A secure and private password manager built with Flask and love.
+A secure, lightweight, and containerized private password manager built with Flask.
+This application utilizes the PyNACL library to perform fast effective encryption and decryption of passwords stored via users.
+This project is intended to showcase an understanding of secure software development, encryption algorithms, and provide an effective solution for those seeking to utilize a free password manager that does not create a ton of overhead on a user's device.
+This project is currently in a beta phase and is still under development.

 ## Features